xlcollaborative/xlc-agreement/agreement.md

 ## Acceptance

 In order to get any license under these terms, you must apply to become a contributor, be accepted, and agree to these terms.
-These terms are both strict obligations under an agreement among all contributors and conditions to all the cross-licenses they give and receive.
+These terms are both strict obligations under an agreement among all contributors and conditions to all the cross-licenses they give and receive under that agreement.

 ## Contributors